coreos/etcd-operator/doc/design/cluster_tls.md

 ```

-This is a symbol for a _signee_ submitting a CSR to a _signer_, and recieving back a signed certificate back.
+This is a symbol for a _signee_ submitting a CSR to a _signer_, and receiving back a signed certificate back.

 In the case of etcd-operator, this will be coordinated via the Kubernetes API server.